cmunhozc/5W1H-prompt-strategies/README.md

 | P11  | P11 (Question-level COT, ours) mirrors P10 but with two examples, making it COT few-shot.           |

 To evaluate the quality of the responses in terms of consistency, fluency, and relevance, the methodology was inspired by the paper [SummEval: Re-evaluating Summarization Evaluation](https://arxiv.org/abs/2007.12626).
+The following prompt was used as part of the approach:

 ```plaintext
     messages=[
       {